 - Additional cash prizes will be offered beyond the $50,000 first prize.
 If you are interested in being a prize sponsor, please let us know.

-- The team does not have to be incorporated as a company at the time of application.
+- The team does not have to be incorporated as a company at the time of application, however the team must be incorporated within two months to receive the prize money.

-- Technology innovations do not need to be patented at the time of submission.
+- Technology innovations do not need to be patented at the time of submission, however you do need to have authority to use the innovation.
+Review the IP declaration [.pdf].

 - Note that once application is submitted, this includes public disclosure.
 This may influence a team’s ability to apply for international patents.